buzzfrog/QSEC_ImageFramework/Readme.md

 1. **Fork** the project by pressing the the Fork button at https://github.com/TessFerrandez/QSEC_ImageFramework
 2. **Clone** the forked project to your machine
 3. Pick a **task** from the new column in https://github.com/TessFerrandez/QSEC_ImageFramework/projects/1 assign it to yourself and move it to **ongoing** to indicate that you are working on it.
+4. Put your headphones on with your favorite music and code away
-4. Commit the work to your forked repository regularly
+5. Commit the work to your forked repository regularly
-5. When you have completed a task.
+6. When you have completed a task.
 Create a **pull request** to merk the work into the main repository.
 At the same time, move the task on the project board to the PR column.

 This is how you can create a PR: https://help.github.com/desktop/guides/contributing-to-projects/creating-a-pull-request/